FoamyGuy/Foamyguy_CircuitPython_Yearly_Posts/CircuitPython_2023.md

 has changed and there will be lots of code that need a minor update for it.
 I'm sure there are some I'm not thinking of, but the other one that comes to mind is starting the shift away from settings.py to using the toml file instead.

+Overall I'm looking forward to another great year in the CircuitPython world!
+Tim